rmowri/GetRansomware/README.md

 Spyder (others may work too)

 Operation:
 Write the ransomware name you want to search on Line 15 (ransomsearch = "xxx").
-If you want to search the files, make "download_active = 0".
+If you want to search the files, make "download_active = 0" on Line 17.
 If you want to download the files make "download_active = 1" on Line 17.